remla23-team12/model-training/README.md

 dvc metrics diff
 ```
 ## Pytest
-Our tests are in the test_simple.py file, which is in src/ -> tests/
+For A5, a test for nondeterminism robustness was written in the test_simple.py file, which is in src/ -> tests/

 In /model-training path, run
 ```bash
 pytest